Masked Capsule Autoencoders: Experiments

 \subsubsection{Backbone Choice:}

-Leveraging a ConvMixer backbone \cite{trockman2022patches} aligns with our models' requirement of a patch embedding layer to provide non-overlapping patches of the image.
-ConvMixer's feature maps are by default patchified, while ViTs \cite{dosovitskiy2020image} utilise a patch embedding layer.
+Leveraging a ConvMixer backbone \citep{trockman2022patches} aligns with our models' requirement of a patch embedding layer to provide non-overlapping patches of the image.
+ConvMixer's feature maps are by default patchified, while ViTs \citep{dosovitskiy2020image} utilise a patch embedding layer.
 Prompted by this similarity, we explored this as an ablation study.
 Our observation reveals that ViT-based models underperform compared to those employing a convolutional backbone.
-Although ViT models yielded better performance than vanilla ViTs on smaller datasets, such as CIFAR-10 or SmallNORB, the overall results suggest that ConvMixers offer a more suitable architecture for the MCAE.
+Although ViT models yielded better performance than vanilla ViTs on smaller datasets, such as CIFAR-10 or SmallNORB, the overall results, shown in table \ref{ConvVIT}, suggest that ConvMixers offer a more suitable architecture for the MCAE and thus have been used for our results in \ref{Main Results}.